TasziteOst/ost-sh/README.md

 5. **Communication**:
     - **Engagement**: Join discussions in the [Discussions](https://github.com/BedrockFrontiers/social-app/discussions) section to share ideas, seek feedback, or ask questions before starting significant work.

-## License
+## Warning!

+-You not have permission to use Ost's assets! make own assets or find on the web what support free-to-use -To modfiy this project you need Node.JS and Git instaled progams and you need follow these steps
+    >open Node.js
+     >digit the comand "npm install"
+    > now open Git
+     >git clone /link/
+      Note: Notice the /link/ is repository of Ost SH or Tidal, I recomend using the Tidal Repository: https://github.com/bedrockfrontiers/social-app.git
+-if you change name of your assets you need change asset name on code

+# LICENSE
-Tidal is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for more details.
+Ost SH is licensed under the MIT License.
+Same Tidal See the [LICENSE](/LICENSE) file for more details.

 ## Forking Guidelines

 Ensure your fork is up to date with the original repository.
 Test your changes thoroughly before submitting a pull request.

+# Credits
+Ost SH is a Social APP and my design made by me but all code and the folders is made by @uesleibros